Kjaamor/tictactoe/README.md

 - place_an_O_within_the_grid # updates the grid
 - check_win_condition(grid) # After every turn taken by human or computer

+- consider whether the :x/:o element of the win condition can be refactored further to include all 3 winning line position (i.e. full row, full column, diagonal)

 - Plan to contain everything within a class so that we have access to instance variables for things like turn